 What will my school week look like?

 This is one of our most frequently asked questions, and understandably so.
-The Seattle School is designed to be a full-time graduate institution, meaning classes (for both low-residency and on-campus students) typically take place during the week between the hours of 9:00 am and 7:00 pm, so it’s rarely feasible to work full-time (30-40 hours) while being a student full-time (7-10 credit hours).
+The Seattle School is designed to be a full-time graduate institution, meaning classes (for both low-residency and on-campus students) typically take place during the week between the hours of 9:00am and 7:00pm Pacific, so it’s rarely feasible to work a typical full-time, 9am-5pm schedule (30-40 hours) while being a student full-time (7-10 credit hours)

-How many hours a week do most students work?
+How many hours a week do students typically work?

-Many students enjoy working a flexible part-time job between 15-30 hours a week while studying full-time.
+Many students work a flexible part-time job between 15-20 hours a week while studying full-time.
 Some students also choose to work more hours per week and take fewer credits per term.
 What works best for you will depend on your study habits, class schedule, family commitments, and other factors.

 What else should you know when considering what job will work best for you?